lseils/lseils.github.io/architecture-projects.md

----
-layout: default
-title: Architecture Projects
-permalink: /architecture-projects/
----

-# Architecture Projects
+# Lydia Seils — Architecture Projects

 A curated selection of studio and professional work focusing on space, materiality, and performance.